Frequentist Guarantees of Distributed (Non)-Bayesian Inference: Extension to Time-Varying Graphs

 If $\lambda \geq \frac{2}{m}$, then

 If $0<\lambda < \frac{2}{m}$, then

-\end{corollary} The distributed ideal posterior $P_t$ does not depend on the communication graph, thus Theorem~\ref{thm:contraction1} holds and the assumption that $\epsilon_{m,t}^2 \lesssim t^{-1}$ is still valid.
-Since the only term in the contraction rate that depends on the communication graph is $\gamma_{j,m,t}^2$, the argument for Corollary~\ref{cor:time-varying2} then directly builds on Theorem~\ref{thm:contraction1} and Corollary~\ref{cor:time-varying1}.
+\end{corollary} The distributed ideal posterior $P_t$ does not depend on the communication graph, thus Theorem~\ref{thm:contraction1} holds and the assumption that $\epsilon_{m,t}^2 \lesssim t^{-1}$ is still justified.
+Since the only term in the contraction rate that depends on the communication graph is $\gamma_{j,m,t}^2$, the argument for Corollary~\ref{cor:time-varying2} directly builds on Theorem~\ref{thm:contraction1} and Corollary~\ref{cor:time-varying1}.
 See Section~\ref{app:time-varying-graphs} in the Appendix for the proof.

-This is the first result we know of on the impact of time-varying communication networks on the efficiency of distributed statistical inference.
-The implication deviates from the conventional wisdom about the relationship between communication cost and statistical efficiency.
-Naturally, one might expect a communication-statistical tradeoff because increasing the communication frequency leads to faster posterior contraction rates.
-While higher communication frequencies ($\lambda \geq \frac{2}{m}$) do lead to accelerated contraction rates, scaled by a factor of $\frac{\log \lambda}{\lambda}$, the story is different when the frequency is below $\frac{2}{m}$.
-In this regime, reducing communication costs ceases to have a linear effect on the contraction rate.
-Instead, the contraction rate scales quadratically with the number of agents $m$—at a rate of $m^2$ rather than $m \log m$.
+\Cref{cor:time-varying2} is, to our knowledge, the first result on the impact of time-varying communication networks on the efficiency of distributed statistical inference.
+The result somewhat defies intuition.
+One might naturally expect a communication-statistical tradeoff, where increasing the communication frequency leads to faster posterior contraction rates.
+While higher communication frequencies ($\lambda \geq \frac{2}{m}$) do indeed result in faster contraction rates, scaled by a factor of $\frac{\log \lambda}{\lambda}$, the situation is different when the frequency is below $\frac{2}{m}$.
+In this regime, the communication efficiency $\lambda$ no longer has any effect, and the contraction rate depends solely on the number of agents $m$—with a rate of $m^2$ rather than $m \log m$.

 This suggests the possibility of a ``phase transition'' phenomenon at $\lambda = \frac{2}{m}$, worth exploring for future research.
 In practical terms, if the goal is to balance communication efficiency and statistical performance in a large network, a communication frequency of $\lambda^* = \frac{2}{m}$ appears to be the optimal choice.